-As simple as these rules are, they are unnecessarily complicated.
-As you may have already observed, given that employees in the art department can print on any printer, it isn't necessary to tag the restricted printers.
-If we simply remove the service tag condition element from Restricted Printers, the rules will still work as desired.
-The edited, simplified Restricted Printers rule is shown in Figure 8.
+As simple as these rules are, they are still unnecessarily complicated.
+Since employees in the Art Department can print on any printer, it isn't necessary to tag the restricted printers.
+If we remove the service tag condition element from Restricted Printers, the rules will still work as desired.
+The edited, simplified Restricted Printers rule is shown in